OE21 3.2a Opportunity Management Guide

 Business to Government Competitive Procurements - especially in cases where government contractors are trying to improve their probability of winning large competitive contracts while adhering to government procurement regulations including the Federal Acquisition Regulations (FAR);

-Stakeholder Presentations - especially in cases of Government or Non-Profit organizations that need to present and "sell" their program or solutions to external stakeholders, decision-makers, and higher-level leaders.
+Stakeholder Presentations - especially in cases of organizations that need to present and "sell" their program or solutions to stakeholders, decision-makers, and higher-level leaders.

-Customer Group Presentations - especially in cases where the organization is promoting memberships or other initiatives
+Associations Group Presentations - especially in cases where the organization is promoting memberships or similar offerings

 IMPLEMENTATION- OPPORTUNITY MANAGEMENT GUIDE